Protocol Revenue

 Buy + LP

-For buy + LP, ETH revenue is used for single-sided deposits into an RPL/rETH Liquidity Pool (note that a single-sided deposit is equivalent to an RPL buy followed by an asset-weighted deposit).
+For buy + LP, a share of ETH revenue is used for single-sided deposits into an RPL/rETH Liquidity Pool (note that a single-sided deposit is equivalent to an RPL buy followed by an asset-weighted deposit).

 The liquidity pool is a weighted pool with 90% RPL weight and 10% rETH weight.
 This means that ~90% of revenue would go to driving value to RPL directly, while 10% would go to building deep protocol-owned liquidity for RPL.
 The other two options do not build liquidity – this means the pDAO would need to fund that liquidity some other way (or not have much).